-We have recently implemented new point-of-sale, order management, and customer relationship management systems through an end-to-end, cloud-based suite of technology additions, which included a re-platforming of our e-commerce website to a cloud-based, more cost-effective solution, that will improve the customer experience wherever, whenever and however our customers engage with us.
-We believe that these improvements will improve customer engagement, increase sales opportunities, enhance our real-time inventory visibility and order management, facilitate seamless omni-channel execution integrated across mobile devices and stores, and allow for true customer relations management capabilities.
-We plan to further upgrade our mobile application during fiscal 2019.
+We have recently implemented new point-of-sale, order management, and customer relationship management systems through an end-to-end, cloud-based suite of technology additions, which included a re-platforming of our e-commerce website to a cloud-based, more cost-effective solution.
+We believe that these enhancements have improved customer engagement, increased sales opportunities, enhanced our real-time inventory visibility and order management, facilitated seamless omni-channel execution integrated across mobile devices and stores, and allowed for effective customer relations management capabilities.
+We plan to further upgrade our e-commerce platform and mobile application during fiscal 2021.